attilammagyar/js80p/README.md

 A version of the Expressive Saw preset that is optimized for MIDI Polyphonic Expression (MPE).
 Note: the preset does not turn on or modify MPE settings.

+<a id="preset-chiptune"></a>

+### Chiptune

+Pulse-width-modulated chiptune sound with a healthy dose of pitch modulation.
+The mod wheel controls the modulation amount, note velocity controls loudness and brightness, and aftertouch adds emphasis.

 <a id="bugs"></a>